AmadeusITGroup/opensource-manifesto/README.md

 C5.
 Amadeus shall support its employees in ensuring compliance in the use of Open Source.
 [Be Compliant]

-## Employee Principles ##
+## Employees Principles ##

 E1.
-An employee shall look for Inner and Open Source alternatives before writing custom codes or using proprietary alternatives.
+Employees shall look for Inner and Open Source alternatives before writing custom codes or using proprietary alternatives.
 [Be Efficient!]

 E2.
-An employee shall strive to be active in the Inner and Open Source communities.
+Employees shall strive to be active in the Inner and Open Source communities.
 [Be Active!]

 E3.
-An employee shall contribute to Inner and Open Source projects within the scope of his/her day-to-day work.
+Employees shall contribute to Inner and Open Source projects within the scope of their day-to-day work.
 [Be Contributor!]

 E4.
-Any employee shall always act responsibly in Inner and Open Source communities, with care and respect in both content and communication, to uphold a positive image of himself/herself and the company, including ensuring compliance in the use of each Open Source.
+Employees shall always act responsibly in Inner and Open Source communities, with care and respect in both content and communication, to uphold a positive image of themselves and the company, including ensuring compliance in the use of each Open Source.
 [Be Responsible!]